repronlp/repronlp.github.io/index.md

 Step 5.
 Present paper at the results meeting.

-Reports will be included in the HumEval’24 proceedings, and results will be presented at the workshop in May 2024.
+Reports will be included in the GEM’25 proceedings, and results will be presented at the workshop (July 31st - August 1st) 2025.
 Full details and instructions will be provided as part of the ReproNLP participants information.

 ## Important Dates

-Report submission deadline: 1st of April 2024
+Registration close date: 18 April 2025

-Acceptance notification: 9th of April 2024
+Report submission deadline: 16 May 2025

-Camera-ready reports due: 19th of April 2024
+Acceptance notification: 27 May 2025

-Presentation of results: 21st of May 2024
+Camera-ready reports due: 6 June 2025

 All deadlines are 23:59 UTC-12.